UNINETTSigma2/documentation/software/modulescheme.md

 ## GPU modules

 ### Saga
-We have two types of nodes on Saga.
+There are two types of GPU nodes on Saga:

 * Intel CPU  with 4X Tesla P100
 * AMD CPUs with 4XA100